Cabbie came onto 14-year-old girl while driving her home

 He gave a no comment interview.

-Ntounis was released under investigation for enquiries to progress, and following disucssion between police and the Crown Prosecution Service, a charge of attempting to meet a girl under 16 following sexual grooming was authorised.
+Ntounis was released under investigation for enquiries to progress, and following discussion between police and the Crown Prosecution Service, a charge of attempting to meet a girl under 16 following sexual grooming was authorised.

 Ntounis appeared at Wimbledon Magistrates' Court on July 18 where he pleaded not guilty.